microchip-pic-avr-examples/pic18f56q24-curiosity-mvio-i2c-mplab-mcc/README.md

 In the left-hand pane, under **Device Resources**:
    1. Open the **Drivers** dropdown.
-   2. Click the green plus sign next to **I2C_Host** peripheral to add them your project.
+   2. Click the green plus sign next to the **I2C_Host** peripheral to add them to the project.

 <br><img src="images/add_i2c.png">